phenomenalCode/jsx-project-portfolio/README.md

 # react_portfolio
-I built a potfolio using react.
+I built a portfolio using react.
 There is no figma design.
 My first work with react!
 Netlify link